BEST CHOICE | BEST PRICE | ||||

 Let’s talk about who this pump is for.
 This is a unit for the homeowner who wants long-lasting protection for their home.
 At less than $150, this is an insurance policy we can get behind.

 The pump is made from cast iron and requires an 11″ sump basin.
-It’s at its best when placed in basement environments to assist with flooding, but it’s still portable enough that it can be moved with reasonable ease when the situation demands.
+It’s at its best when placed in basement environments to assist with flooding, but it’s still portable enough that it can be moved reasonably easily when the situation demands.

 It has 1/2 Hp and will pump out around 4200 gallons of water per hour.
 Our only real concern here is that the pump only provides 10′ of vertical lift.
 That’s simply not going to be enough for some situations.